-On 6 March 2018, Australia’s Minister for Foreign Affairs, the Hon Julie Bishop MP, and Timor-Leste’s Minister in the Office of the Prime Minister for the Delimitation of Borders and the Agent in the Conciliation, His Excellency Mr Hermenegildo Pereira, signed the Treaty Between Australia and the Democratic Republic of Timor-Leste Establishing Their Maritime Boundaries in the Timor Sea [PDF 592 KB].
+On 6 March 2018, Australia’s then Minister for Foreign Affairs, the Hon Julie Bishop MP, and Timor-Leste’s Minister in the Office of the Prime Minister for the Delimitation of Borders and the Agent in the Conciliation, His Excellency Mr Hermenegildo Pereira, signed the Treaty Between Australia and the Democratic Republic of Timor-Leste Establishing Their Maritime Boundaries in the Timor Sea [PDF 592 KB].
 The treaty was signed in New York at the United Nations Headquarters in the presence of the United Nations Secretary-General and the Chair of the Conciliation Commission.

 The Maritime Boundary Treaty is an historic agreement for Australia and Timor-Leste: we have settled a long-running dispute, delimited our maritime boundaries, and laid the foundation for a new chapter in our relationship with one of our closest neighbours.

 The treaty will benefit both countries.
 We recognise its significance for Timor-Leste.
 Australia was committed to finding an outcome that would best support Timor-Leste's future.

 The agreement is a landmark for the 1982 United Nations Convention on the Law of the Sea (UNCLOS) and international law.
 The conciliation that led to our treaty, under UNCLOS' dispute resolution procedures, was the first of its kind.
 As two democratic nations and close neighbours, Australia and Timor-Leste have highlighted the value of international law, and particularly UNCLOS, in the international rules-based system.
 Our joint success through the conciliation sets a positive example for the region and the international community.
 It highlights Australia commitment to international law as we have set out in the Australian Government 2017 Foreign Policy White Paper.